cphung1/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-A simple- single page AJAX-based Twitter clone that uses jQuery, HTML5 and CSS3.
+It is AJAX-based and uses jQuery, HTML5 and CSS3.

 ## Final Product